The Benefits of Two- Year Colleges

 1. You can earn a terminal degree.

 Going to a community or a junior college offers you the chance to earn a degree in two years instead of four.
 Having a terminal degree could give you an early leg up in the job market.
 If you decide that two years is enough, you will have earned a degree that will help you be considered over non-degreed candidates.
 You will also gain a few years of experience over those who are coming from a four-year college.
 There are many occupations that will put more weight on experience than education.
-If you decide to continue pursuing your education, having a terminal degree makes it for you to find employment if you are seeking to work and go to school in order to cover your educational expenses.
+If you decide to continue pursuing your education, having a terminal degree makes it easier for you to find employment if you are seeking to work and go to school in order to cover your educational expenses.

 2. You can save money.

 A two-year college could save you thousands of dollars over a 4-year institution.
-Plus, ff you choose to transfer to a four-year university after completing your two-year degree program, the money saved those first two years could be applied to the costs for the university.
+Plus, if you choose to transfer to a four-year university after completing your two-year degree program, the money saved those first two years could be applied to the costs for the university.

 3. You can avoid the temptation of going into debt.